dhanjani/expelMoonbirdWarfare/README.md

       { "contractCall.params.tokenId": "1" }
       { "status": "pending" }

+      NOTE:If the EXPULSION_ROLE admin uses Flashbots for ex, you won't see the pending transaction.
+In that case, use "confirmed".
+            Not as quick, but does the job.

 7. Configure your blocknative subcription's webhook to be the address you noted down in 1. and append "/expel" to it.

 Should be good to go.